Deeds in Texas

 A correction instrument is a supplementary filing that relates back in time to an original deed that contained some error or mutual mistake.
 It corrects the mistake but leaves other terms of the conveyance intact.
 No new consideration is required.
 Broadway Nat’l Bank v.
 Yates Energy Corp., 631 S.W.3d 16 (Tex.
 2021).

 Section 5.028 deals with correction instruments that make a non-material correction to instruments of conveyance—the classic scrivener’s error, in other words.
-Perhaps a distance or an angle in the legal description was misstated, or the name of a party is misspelled.
-A person with personal knowledge of the facts may execute this type of correction instrument without joinder of others, but a copy of the correction instrument must be sent to each party to the original instrument.
+Perhaps a distance or an angle in the legal description was misstated, the name of an entity or party is misspelled, a party’s marital status is incorrectly recited, or there is an error in an acknowledgment.
+A person with personal knowledge of the facts (not necessarily a party) may execute this type of correction instrument without joinder of others, but a copy of the correction instrument must be sent to each party to the original instrument.

-Material corrections are a more serious issue and are addressed by Section 5.029.
+Section 5.029 addresses the more serious issue of material corrections.
 Examples include conveyance of the wrong property (lot 5 instead of lot 6 for example) or conveyance to the wrong entity.

 Can the parties use a correction instrument to correct a material error after a third party acquires an interest in the property?
 Must the third party sign off on the change?
-No, says the Supreme Court in the above-cited Broadway National Bank case; Section 5.029 permits the original parties to a conveyance to execute a valid correction instrument even when the original grantees no longer own the subject property.
+No, says the Supreme Court: “In [Broadway National Bank v.
+Yates] the Supreme Court held that Section 5.029 permits the original parties to a conveyance to execute a valid correction deed even when the original grantees no longer own the property at issue.
+In so holding, the court rejected the argument (which is advanced by the Trust) that all current interest owners in the property must execute the correction deed.
+Thus, an ‘heir, successor, or assign’ is required to execute a correction deed only if an original party to the transaction is unavailable.”
+See Endeavor, cited above.

 Notwithstanding this case law, one can expect that title companies, in order to protect their interests, will continue to insist that all affected parties sign a material correction instrument before issuing a title policy (Standard 2.20, Texas Title Examination Standards).